Junior MasterChef Australia series 1: Contestants

 – Isabella and Sofia Bliss are fraternal twins.

 – Jack Lark was 12 years old during his audition for the show, the maximum age for the cooks who auditioned.
 Afterwards, he turned 13 during their first week in the MasterChef Kitchen.

+Winner

+Isabella Bliss entered Junior MasterChef Australia with her fraternal twin sister, Sofia.
+The twins hoped to open a restaurant named Is-Sofia.

+In 2011, the Bliss twins published a cook book named A little bit of this, a little bit of that.
+They also worked with "Cupcake for A Cure", a child cancer charity.

+In November 2013, Isabella Bliss was named as one of YWCA Queensland's "125 Leading Women".
+As of 2016, Isabella was studying at the University of Queensland and Sofia was undertaking a gap year.